Breadcrumb

 - voicemails or phone calls

 A crime is considered unfounded for Clery Act purposes only if sworn law enforcement personnel (UPD) make a formal determination that the report is false or baseless.
+No other campus office or entity is able to unfound Clery-reportable crime statistics.
 Crime reports can be properly determined to be false only if the evidence from a complete and thorough investigation establishes that the crime reported was not, in fact, completed or attempted in any manner.

 Crime reports can be determined to be baseless only if the allegations reported did not meet the elements of the offense or were improperly classified as crimes in the first place.